unixwitch/pwman/README.md

 # PWMan Password Manager

-**NOTE**: I (Felicity) created this fork of pwman to fix bugs we encountered with it at Torchbox.
-I did not write this software, and I strongly recommend that you don't use it, as the code is fairly awful and in need of a cleanup or (preferably) a complete rewrite.
-Among other things, pwman is known to sometimes drop entries from the database for no reason.
-Use it at your own risk.
+**Note**: This is a fork of the [original pwman](http://pwman.sf.net/), maintained mostly for Torchbox internal use.
+It may be useful to other people, but proceed at your own risk.

 PWMan is a password manager which uses gpg encryption to safeguard your data.
 It provides a simple and easy to use command line (NCurses) interface to